SLAVERY AND HUMAN TRAFFICKING STATEMENT

 We have eight bakeries in England, Scotland and Northern Ireland producing high quality bread and other bakery products.
 We also have one flour mill based in Wellingborough and two regional distribution centres, enabling us to deliver over one million loaves every day of the week throughout the United Kingdom and Ireland.
 Our core brands include Hovis®, Mothers Pride® and Ormo®.

 We work with over 1200 suppliers across our supply chain.
 Our suppliers are an integral part of our business, and we work closely with them to build sustainable and trusted business relationships.
 Our direct suppliers provide ingredients and packaging for our products.
 The majority of our raw ingredients and packaging materials are sourced from suppliers based in the United Kingdom and Europe; however, we do source some minor and seasonal ingredients from further afield such as Turkey and China.
-Our indirect suppliers provide us with goods or services to support the day-to-day business operations, such as utilities, maintenance, logistics and baker equipment.
+Our indirect suppliers provide us with goods or services to support the day-to-day business operations, such as utilities, maintenance, logistics and bakery equipment.

 Our policies on slavery and human trafficking